From 2-5 years (Early Years)

 Enabling Environments

-A host of rich learning opportunities are delivered through sensory exploration, first hand experiences, child-led activities and small focus sessions.
+A host of rich learning opportunities are delivered through sensory exploration, first-hand experiences, child-led activities and small focus sessions.
 Learning takes place both inside and outside the classroom.
 There is access to an outside space daily on a differential level.
 Children enjoy being outside.

-Once the children are settled and happy there are opportunities to interact with the wider school community.
-For example to attend whole school primary assemblies, join in with celebration days, spend time with other students, and use sensory room facilities.
+Once the children are settled and happy, there are opportunities to interact with the wider school community.
+For example, to attend whole school primary assemblies, join in with celebration days, spend time with other students, and use sensory room facilities.

-During the summer term those pupils transitioning into KeyStage 1 join their new class groups for an afternoon a week; familiarizing themselves with their new class teacher and peers.
+During the summer term, those children transitioning into Key Stage 1 join their new class groups for an afternoon a week, familiarising themselves with their new class teacher and peers.

 Learning and Development

-Within the EYFS there are seven areas of learning and development that shape our provision.
-Whilst we value all areas of learning and development equally we understand that they are often inter-connected.
-Three areas are particularly crucial for arousing children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
+Within the EYFS, there are seven areas of learning and development that shape our provision.
+Whilst we value all areas of learning and development equally, we understand that they are often interconnected.
+Three areas are particularly crucial for arousing children’s curiosity and enthusiasm for learning and for building their capacity to learn, form relationships and thrive.

 Prime Areas: